 The split-aggregate pattern sends an incoming request from the client to several target endpoints simultaneously.
 Then it combines all the responses from each back-end to a single response, and sends the response back to the client.

-This pattern can be implemented in WSO2 EI using the Iterate mediator, Clone mediator and Aggregate mediator.
+This pattern can be implemented in the ESB using the Iterate mediator, Clone mediator and Aggregate mediator.
 The Iterate mediator splits the message into a number of different messages that are derived from the parent message using Xpath, and sends the messages to target endpoints using the same sequence.
-The Clone mediator sends the same message to target endpoints using different target sequences.
+The Clone mediator sends the same message to target endpoints using a different target sequences.
 The Aggregate mediator collects all the response messages and creates one response message.